Tradesmen Are Yogi’s

 If we don’t know where we came from, we don’t know where we’re going.

-From a Buddhist perspective, construction and architecture is probably one of the best examples of non-attachment.
+From a Buddhist perspective, construction and architecture are some of the best examples of non-attachment.

-Investing a great deal of mental fortitude and physical effort into building something that people need, making people’s lives better, and then walking away with no emotional attachment.
+These people invest a great deal of mental fortitude and physical effort into building something that people need, improving people’s lives, and then walk away with no emotional attachment.